BinaryKitten/ZeffMu/README.md

 ## Limitations (for now)

- * ZfMicroFramework will currently route all HTTP requests, regardless of the HTTP method.
+ * ZeffMu will currently route all HTTP requests, regardless of the HTTP method.
  * It does not support things such as filtering output strings natively
  * It does not support setting controllers or retrieving them from the internal service locator (since that would require naming the controllers and basically ending up with